 Donna Francavilla is award-winning journalist and founder of Frankly Speaking Communications, LLC.

-You may have seen Donna in front of a camera when she filled-in as a local television reporter on ABC-TV affiliate WBMA-TV in Birmingham or worked at NBC 13 in the 90’s.
-You might have heard her anchoring on legendary award-winning all-news New York station WCBS 880.
+You may recognize Donna.
+She reported on pressing issues and breaking news stories in front of a camera when she filled-in as a local television reporter on ABC-TV affiliate WBMA-TV in Birmingham.
+She also reported for NBC 13 in previous years.
+You might have heard her anchoring on legendary award-winning all-news New York station WCBS 880 or reporting on CBS Radio.

-Francavilla covers the state’s biggest news stories for CBS Radio News – heard on hundreds of stations around the country.
-She serves as a guest writer for the Radio Television Digital News Association’s (RTDNA) Communicator Daily.
+For nearly 20 years, Francavilla covered the state’s biggest news stories for CBS Radio News – heard on hundreds of stations around the country.
+She served as a guest columnist for the Radio Television Digital News Association’s (RTDNA) Communicator Daily.
+She currently serves as the president of Alabama Media Professionals and runs Frankly Speaking Communications, LLC.

-Over the years, Francavilla has won numerous awards.
-Francavilla is the 2016 Communicator of Achievement, recognized by Alabama Media Professionals.
-The mother of four was elected Italy Chairman of the Birmingham Sister Cities Project and has been listed in the 2015 edition of Positive Maturity’s Birmingham’s Top 50 Over 50.
+Over the years, Francavilla has won numerous state and national journalist awards.
+She was named Alabama Media Professional’s 2016 Communicator of Achievement.
+The mother of four is listed in the 2015 edition of Positive Maturity’s Birmingham’s Top 50 Over 50.

-As a reporter, Donna has filed stories from many countries: Cuba (Voice of America: 50th anniversary of the Cuban Revolution); Germany (A 7-part series, NBC 13, Alabama’s Connection to Germany); Peru (CBS: Natural Disaster); France (CBS: Europeans on War); Spain (CBS: Easter) and most recently, Italy (CBS: The Canonization of the Popes), to name a few.
+As a reporter, Donna reported on high-profile news stories from a variety of countries: Cuba (Voice of America: 50th anniversary of the Cuban Revolution); Germany (A 7-part series, NBC 13, Alabama’s Connection to Germany); Peru (CBS: Natural Disaster); France (CBS: Europeans on War); Spain (CBS: Easter) and most recently, Italy (CBS: The Canonization of the Popes), to name a few.

 Additionally, Francavilla served three terms on the Board of Directors of Leadership Shelby County, where she was a class representative and part of the alumni committee.

-Francavilla is a graduate of Leadership Shelby County (2000) and Leadership Birmingham, (2010).
+Francavilla is a graduate of Leadership Shelby County (2000) and Leadership Birmingham, (2010) and is expected to graduate with the 2019-2020 class of Leadership Hoover.

 Donna is a critical practitioner of the electronic journalism profession, having demonstrated throughout her career the ability to tell a complete story with just the right combination of her words what we in the business call “natural sound.”
 Her incredible talent and skill are matched only by the depth and breadth of her expertise.
 Anyone who takes advantage of Donna’s advice, guidance or the actual practice of her abilities will be better off for it.